WordPress/gutenberg/docs/reference-guides/data/data-core.md

 _Returns_

--   `Object`: Undefined if the preview has not been fetched, otherwise, the preview fetched from the embed preview API.
+-   `any`: Undefined if the preview has not been fetched, otherwise, the preview fetched from the embed preview API.

 ### getEntitiesByKind